-4.2.
-Communications
+4.2 Communications

-In our parallel algorithm, each processor continuously executes its assigned work units (e.g., branching on the master variables or solving a SP) and shares the generated information.
+In our parallel algorithm, each processor continuously executes its assigned work units (e.g., branching on the master variables y or solving a SP) and shares the generated information.
+The message communicated by the master processor contains the current master solution.
+Each message send by a worker processor contains the dual information and objective values obtained from solving a SP.
 The information sharing must take place without any waiting in order to minimize the idle times.

 To do so, we make use of asynchronous message passing communications where each processor has its own buffer, i.e., local memory.
 This allows each processor to write its shareable information onto a buffer without waiting for the other processor(s) (i.e., the receiver) to actually receive the message.
 Thus, after sending the message, the processor returns immediately and continues executing the next work unit.
 Similarly, to avoid waiting in receiving information, each processor checks its buffer to see if there is any new message recorded by another processor.
 If there is new information in the buffer, the processor reads and processes it (which also cleans the buffer) and continues with the next step.
 If there is no information to read from the buffer, the processor continues with executing the next work unit without waiting.

 At some point, however, a processor may need to wait for new information before being able to execute the next step.
-This waiting for a slave processor can only happen when there are no more SPs to evaluate.
+This waiting for a worker processor can only happen when there are no more SPs to evaluate.
 For the master processor waiting is controlled by the γ parameter, which we will further elaborate in Section 4.5.2.

-4.3.
-Work Allocation Strategies
+4.3 Work Allocation Strategies

-Two main strategies can be used in assigning SPs (i.e., work units) to slave processors.
-The first strategy revolves around dynamically assigning the SPs to slave processors, i.e., give the next SP to the next available processor.
-In the second strategy, each SP is assigned to a specific slave processor decided a priori.
+When the number of subproblems is greater than the number of processors, one needs to decide how the work is allocated to the processors.
+Two main strategies can be used in assigning SPs (i.e., work units) to worker processors.
+The first strategy revolves around dynamically assigning the SPs to worker processors, i.e., give the next SP to the next available processor.
+In the second strategy, each SP is assigned to a specific worker processor decided a priori.

-Broadly speaking, static work allocation is preferred over the dynamic work allocation because the SPs obtained from SIP models usually have the same level of difficulty, i.e., this assures the workload is balanced.
-Moreover, static work allocation allows for a more effective use of the re-optimization tools of the black box solvers.
-In addition, when one uses dynamic work allocation within the asynchronous algorithm, one needs to have an additional processor to merely coordinate the slave processors, while it could be used to do more useful works.
+In this article, we have decided to adopt static work allocation because the SPs obtained from SIP models usually have the same level of difficulty, i.e., this assures the workload is balanced.
+Moreover, static work allocation allows for a more effective use of the re-optimization tools of the black box solvers and avoids the overhead of relocating code and data.
+In addition, when one uses dynamic work allocation within the asynchronous algorithm, one needs to have an additional processor to merely coordinate the worker processors, while it could be used to do more useful works.

 We thus adopt the static work allocation.
-We assign an almost equal number of SPs to each processor in order to avoid the additional overheads and complexities associated with the load balancing.
+We assign an (almost) equal number of SPs to each processor in order to avoid the additional overheads and complexities associated with the load balancing.
 To further improve the re-optimization capabilities, we also try to assign similar SPs to the same processor.
 The similarity of two SPs is measured as the Euclidean distance among the random parameters.
-Note that, grouping and assigning SPs to the slave processors is done by the master processor once at the beginning of the algorithm.